GeekHive/gulp-sass-build/README.md

+# Warning: this project as been deprecated

+This tool has been deprecated internally but remains for posterity.
+We actively encourage you to use another tool and will not provide support or accept liability if you use this.

 # GeekHive Gulp Sass Build

 A simplified, standardized, gulp-compatible build script to bundle a source file using Sass, Autoprefixer, and CSSMin.